Vivek-018/Indian-Humsafar/readMe.md

 # This is complete blog website

-# using Appwrite and React.js
+# using Appwrite and React.js and tailwindcss